inammar/Selenium_Search_Login/README.md

 # Selenium_Search_Login
-Project goal - 1) to test the login page as new user and 2) to test search field entering various different phrases.
+Project goal - 1) to test the login page as a new user and 2) to test the search field entering various different phrases.